stlab/libraries/libraries/concurrency/channel/channel.md

   - kind: parameters
     list:
       - name: e
-        description: Executor which is used to sends the passed values from the sender down to the receiver.
+        description: Executor which is used to send the passed values from the sender down to the receiver.
   - kind: result
     description: Returns a pair of `sender` - `receiver` of type `T` that form a channel in case that `T` is not of type `void`.
 In case of type `void` it returns only a channel of type `void`.
 ---